 Both Denmark and Sweden have their own currency.
 The only time we paid cash however was in Copenhagen and only because we had some leftover, the rest was all paid with credit card, which is very common in Scandinavia.
 Even small amounts are paid with card, so don't bother with exchanging money.

 Disclaimer: This article contains affiliate links.
 If you make a purchase or booking through this link it will grant me a provision withouth raising your price.
 Thank you for supporting this page.

 Hey!
-My name is Max, I am a 24 years old flight instructor from Germany.
+My name is Max, I am a 26 years old pilot from Germany.
 My passion is all about seeing the world, both on the ground and from above.

 Life goal: Have visited 100 countries by the age of 45!

 Some articles contain affiliate links to other pages.
 These support this page with no extra cost for you.